 Discussion

 Our modelling results showed that the eco-evolutionary consequences of maladaptive hybridisation depend on the relative competitiveness of intruders versus locals.
 In both the acute and chronic intrusion scenarios, competitive superiority of intruders overs locals acted as a ‘Trojan Horse’ for accelerated introgression of foreign alleles into the admixed population, reducing average adaptedness (match between ZHARD and the optimum) and population productivity (recruits per spawner).
 Under certain parameterisations, this led to population decline (acute intrusion scenarios) or genetic replacement of local genotypes by non-local genotypes (chronic intrusion scenarios).
 However, these negative outcomes were much less pronounced, or absent altogether, when intruders were competitively inferior to locals.
-In that case, soft selection effectively cushioned the wild population against maladaptive hybridisation by screening out foreign genotypes each generation at the spawning stage and hence limiting the scope for introgression.
+In that case, soft selection effectively cushioned the wild population against maladaptive hybridisation by filtering out foreign genotypes each generation at the spawning stage and hence limiting the scope for introgression.
 Taken together, these findings emphasise how complex interactions between hard and soft selection play a crucial role in determining the evolutionary and demographic implications of hybridisation between divergent gene pools.

 Soft selection remains a relatively poorly appreciated aspect of eco-evolutionary dynamics, yet one that is highly relevant to a range of applied problems including artificial propagation, farm escapes, climate change, harvest and habitat alterations (Bell et al. 2021).
 The term soft selection has been mostly used in the context of models of evolution in spatially heterogeneous environments or meta-populations (e.g., Levene 1953; Christiansen 1975; Ravigné et al. 2004; Ho and Agrawal 2012; Hadfield and Reed 2022), in which density regulation is local and the contribution of each habitat/deme to total population size is fixed.
 Here, however, we did not consider spatial heterogeneity or metapopulation structure; our focus was on a single undivided population.
-We thus use the term soft selection sensu Wallace (1975), in that the expected fitness of an individual with a given trait value for ZSOFT depended on both the number of other conspecifics and their phenotypic composition for this trait.
+We thus use the term soft selection as originally conceived by Wallace (1975), in that the expected fitness of an individual with a given trait value for ZSOFT depended on both the number of other conspecifics and their phenotypic composition for this trait.
 The density-dependent nature of soft selection can be seen clearly in our baseline scenarios, where greater reproductive excess (more recruits relative to spawning slots) was associated with faster evolution of ZSOFT (Fig. 1A).
-ZHARD, in contrast, was unaffected by the magnitude of reproductive excess (Fig.1B), because hard selection sensu Wallace is independent of both population density and composition (Bell et al. 2021).
+ZHARD, in contrast, was unaffected by the magnitude of reproductive excess (Fig.1B), because hard selection is independent of both population density and composition (Bell et al. 2021).